 Astoria - Warrenton area in the northwestern corner of the Oregon state.
 Astoria is located close to the mouth of the Columbia River, where it enters the Pacific Ocean.
 There are a lot of attractions such as Fort Stevens State Park, Fort Clatsop National Memorial, and the Flavel House Museum.
 Learn about marine history at the Columbia River Maritime Museum.
 Visit the Astoria Column, the highest point of this tower offers an excellent view of both the town and the sea.
 Take a Riverfront Trolley ride and visit the Downtown Historic District.

 Seaside.
 From Astoria, how about we go south to Seaside on the picturesque Oregon Coast Highway 101.
 Seaside, known for its promenade, is a perfect place to take your family on vacation.You can spend the entire day on the shoreline, biking, flying kites, watching for wildlife, or feeding the seals.
-Seaside offers numerous activities for kids such as Arcade Indoor Playground, Seaside Aquarium, and Family Fan Park.
-You can locate an awesome inn or rental house with a view of both the ocean and promenade.
+Seaside offers numerous activities for kids such as Arcade Indoor Playground, Seaside Aquarium, and Family Fun Park.

 Tillamook is located a few miles from the beach but this city attracts numerous tourists.
 Stop at Oregon's largest cheese factory and visit the Tillamook historic downtown.

 Pacific City offers spectacular ocean views.
 Cape Kiwanda with wave-sculpted cliffs and dunes, Haystack Rock, fishing spot Nestucca Bay, and Bob Straub State Park are nice places to explore.